mcollina/node-eps/XXX-asyncwrap-api.md

 no `parentId` available on the JS stack.
 Instead the TCP server's unique id is manually passed to the client's constructor and propagated to the `init()`'s `parentId`.

+If `parentId` is 1 then the call parent is the bootstrap phase of the application.
+If the `parentId` is 0 then it points to the void and there's a problem.

 The constructed `handle` is passed to `init()`.
 The structure of any object passed to `init()` has no guarantee of stability, even through patch updates.